MND Info Line 1800 777 175. 9am to 4.30pm Monday to Friday.

 Health professionals can advise on, and help with, tube feeding such as percutaneous endoscopic gastrostomy (PEG) or radiologically inserted gastrostomy (RIG).
 You can discuss this with your healthcare team early in your MND journey.

-Tube feeding can help address problems with swallowing and chewing, particularly for those using long term ventilator support.1, 7, 12
+Tube feeding can help address problems with swallowing and chewing, particularly for people using long term ventilator support.1, 7, 12

 You can read more about tube feeding here, or see the brief summary below: